 Welcome to The Sharp Financial Group

-The Sharp Financial Group is a robust full-service financial-services firm which provides complimentary accounting, tax, consulting, and wealth-planning services to meet any demands you or your business may have—regardless of the complexity.
+The Sharp Financial Group is a robust full-service financial-services firm which provides complementary accounting, tax, consulting, and wealth-planning services to meet any demands you or your business may have—regardless of the complexity.
 At The Sharp Financial Group, our focus is on you—delivering high quality specialized services at affordable prices.
 Our associates understand technical nuances across various industries, while also recognizing the extensive needs of individuals and business owners.
 We pride ourselves on the fact that we are not only our clients’ accountants and advisors but they also become part of the Sharp family.
 The Sharp Financial Group has built a reputation for providing prompt highly-effective personalized services for clients throughout the mid-Atlantic region.

 Roth 401(k) plans combine features of traditional 401(k) plans with those of a Roth IRA.